Firesphere/silverstripe-newsmodule/README.md

 I strongly advice to read my inline comments.
 I've worked hard to make them both functional as funny.
 Feedback appreciated.
 And keep an eye on my issues, those are issues I want to fix or features I want to add.
 Feel free to add suggestions!

+This project is always in development.
+I will always add features or fix bugs.
+Although it is always in development, I won't leave a bugged out version here.
+It always works.
+All new features or fixes are backwards compatible unless stated in the commit-message.

 ## Maintainer Contacts

 * Simon "Sphere" Erkelens `simon[at]casa-laguna[dot]net`